Singapore Idol

-Singapore Idol was a Singaporean reality television singing competition produced by MediaCorp Studios and FremantleMedia Operations BV.
+Singapore Idol is a Singaporean reality television singing competition produced by MediaCorp Studios and FremantleMedia Operations BV.
 It began airing on MediaCorp Channel 5 on 9 August 2004 until 27 December 2009, as an addition to the Idol franchise based on the British show Pop Idol, and became one of the most popular shows in the history of Singaporean television.

 The concept of the series is to find new solo recording artists where the winner is determined by the viewers.
 The series employed a panel of judges who critique the contestants' performances.
-The original four judges during season 1 were singer/songwriter Dick Lee, Florence Lian, record producer Ken Lim and singer Douglas Oliverio.
+The original four judges during season 1 were singer-songwriter Dick Lee, Florence Lian, record producer Ken Lim and singer Douglas Oliverio.

 In season 2, all the judges from season 1 returned to the show except for Oliverio who was replaced by singer Jacintha Abisheganaden.
 In season 3, Abisheganaden left the judging panel and the rest of the judges returned to the show.
 From the start, the show has been hosted by Singapore celebrity and funnyman Gurmit Singh.
 Radio deejay Daniel Ong was the co-host of the show for season 2, while season 2 winner Hady Mirza replaced him as the co-host during season 3.
 Through telephone and SMS text voting, Singaporean viewers chose Taufik Batisah, Hady Mirza and Sezairi Sezali as winners throughout the three seasons.